ax2d/marathon-lb/Longhelp.md

 Specified as `HAPROXY_{n}_PATH`.

 The HTTP path to match, starting at the beginning.
 To specify multiple paths, pass a space separated list.
-The syntax matches that of the `path_beg` config option in HAProxy.
+The syntax matches that of the `path_reg` config option in HAProxy.
 To use the path routing, you must also define a VHost.

 If you have multiple backends which share VHosts or paths, you may need to